apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+Other configuration formats were considered but JSON5 was selected as a reasonably structured and easy to understand format which is widely used for configuration.
+Specifically YAML was considered but has looser structure than JSON which leaves more space for user error and JSON is already prevalent in TVM.

 # Prior art
 [prior-art]: #prior-art

 Such configuration files already exist in a number of platforms and tools to reduce the overhead on the user to define them, such as the [Zepyhr DeviceTree](https://github.com/zephyrproject-rtos/zephyr/tree/main/boards) or [gcc configurations for specific targets](https://github.com/gcc-mirror/gcc/blob/16e2427f50c208dfe07d07f18009969502c25dc8/gcc/config/arm/arm-cpus.in).

+The configuration files in JSON format lends itself to following the structure similar to that proposed in [TVM Target Specification](https://discuss.tvm.apache.org/t/rfc-tvm-target-specification/6844).

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions